 Benefits of Risk Participation

 One of the benefits of risk participation is that it allows financial institutions like banks to reduce their exposure to risks.
-By outrightly selling the interest in a loan to participant, the lender reduces his exposure to any risks that may befall the borrower, like default in repayment of the loan.
+By outrightly selling the interest in a loan to the participant, the lender reduces his exposure to any risks that may befall the borrower, like default in repayment of the loan.

 By selling the risk participation, the lender reduces its credit risk in the loan while adding another source of financing for the borrower in the event that the borrower requires additional funding.
-Also, the sale the originating lender’s interest allows the lender to realize new capital while allowing the lender to use the sale proceeds in new lending opportunities.
+Also, the sale of the originating lender’s interest allows the lender to release new capital while allowing the lender to use the sale proceeds in new lending opportunities.

 Also, loan participations can create value for the originating lender, particularly in a situation where the borrower is distressed.
 This value is created by creating a market to sell the beneficial interest in the loan between the lender and borrower while allowing the lender to remain the record owner of the loan.
 This is important for the lender in maintaining a relationship with its client.